naofumi/first_try/README.md

 The React side builds a JavaScript file that contains the "react-side" application.
-When this JavaScript is loaded in the "container" application, it is inserted into the `root#react-root` element in `index.html`.
+When this JavaScript is loaded in the "container" application, it is inserted into any elements with a `data-root` attribute.
 CSS is also loaded.

-The build will generate a manifest file so that the "root" application can look up the filenames of the latest versions.
+The build will generate a manifest file so that the container application can look up the filenames of the latest versions.

 ### Hotwire side

 Hotwire is a combination of HTML and JavaScript.
 We need to pull in both.

-The "root" container application will pull in HTML from the "hotwire-side" applications using `turbo-frames`.
+The container application will pull in HTML from the "hotwire-side" application using `turbo-frames`.
 This will require CORS settings, which are provided in `vercel.json` for Vercel deployment.
 The container application will also pull in the JavaScript and CSS from the "hotwire-side" application.